 Technology isn't the only factor driving our changing office spaces

 The office as we know it is evolving constantly.
-It's moved from ranked desks to the cubicle farms of the '80s and back to more informal, open plan spaces.
+It has moved from ranked desks to the cubicle farms of the '80s and back to more informal, open-plan spaces.
 Every change has been matched by ongoing developments in technology, as pen and paper gave way to the typewriter and the typewriter to personal computers.

 But the office of the future is more than just the physical space and the technology within it.
 It encompasses the whole workplace transformation, from changes in the way employees work with innovations like AI and the Internet of Things, to new management practices.
 So how is the office changing today, and where is it headed tomorrow?